Forensic Science BSc (Hons)

 QS Stars University Ratings

-- A ‘crime scene to court’ design that guides students from initially securing a scene through to analysing materials and presenting evidence in a court of law.
-This allows students to understand the entire forensic science process as well as the responsibilities of the people involved.
+• A ‘crime scene to court’ design that guides students from initially securing a scene through to analysing materials and presenting evidence in a court of law.
+This allows you to understand the entire forensic science process as well as the responsibilities of the people involved.

-- Students will be able to assess simulated crime scenes in our crime scene houses, and other settings, and will then examine evidence in our biological and analytical laboratories applying relevant analytical and evaluation techniques4.
+• You will be able to assess simulated crime scenes in our crime scene houses, and other settings, and will then examine evidence in our biological and analytical laboratories applying relevant analytical and evaluation technique4.

 Our Award-winning Green Superlab